Do Online Teachers Need Makeup?

 First and foremost, appearance has nothing to do with our teaching ability; how we choose to present ourselves is a personal choice.
 However, teaching online brings about another challenge–the camera.
 We are forced to think of our appearance a bit differently.
 Both men and women, whether wearing makeup or not, make conscious decisions about how to best compose themselves to engage students and help them succeed.

 My words aren’t meant to be only directed at women, but it is a topic that they have grappled with for a long time.
 I’ve seen posts from female colleagues who were asked, in parent feedback, to start wearing makeup.
 Sometimes the feedback was merely a kind suggestion, and sometimes they were given less than five apples.
 In all of these separate incidents, the teachers were left feeling a little wounded, and a mile-long thread of discussion ensued.
 I am a woman, and I get it.
 It doesn’t feel good to be criticized, however constructively, in this manner.
 On the other hand, at the risk of sounding like a Good Housekeeping article from the 1950s, I’d like to provide another perspective on wearing makeup, and how such a tiny thing can make a positive impact on our careers.
+So, do online teachers need makeup?

 The Curse of the Webcam